meta-llama/llama-stack/docs/source/getting_started/detailed_tutorial.md

 ::::{tab-set}

 :::{tab-item} Basic Inference
-Alternatively, you can run inference using the Llama Stack client SDK.
+Now you can run inference using the Llama Stack client SDK.

 ### i.
 Create the Script
 Create a file `inference.py` and add the following code: